ulx3s/ulx3s-toolchain/README.md

 Note that in a fresh Ubuntu VM, 36GB of disk space and 5GB (5,120 MB) of RAM is the minimum neccessary. for all components to install successfully.

 see `init.sh` for setting parameters.
-Of particular interest (consider putting in ~/.bashrc):
+Of particular interest (consider putting in ~/.bashrc, edit for your respective device):

 For Ubuntu
 ```
 WORKSPACE=~/workspace
 THIS_ULX3S_DEVICE=LFE5U-85F
 ULX3S_COM=/dev/ttyS8

+# for ESP32 IDF
+cd ~/esp/esp-idf/
+. ./export.sh
 ```

 For WSL: